-Words and pictures (c) and reproduced by kind permission of Will at www.restoringmamods.com.Disclaimer: Some links on this page will take you to Amazon through which you can buy the products mentioned.
-These links are made under the Amazon affiliate scheme which means that although the price to you doesn't change I get commission on the orders you place.
+Words and pictures (c) and reproduced by kind permission of Will at www.restoringmamods.com.Disclaimer: Some links on this page will take you to Amazon or eBay through which you can buy the products mentioned.
+These links are made under the Amazon and eBay affiliate scheme which means that although the price to you doesn't change I get a small commission on the orders you place.
 Please see the disclaimer for more details.

 "Awesome stuff.
 I will be using your site a lot, for tips and ideas." @MuddingtonIII